 The challenges of these environments are well-known to crane professionals.
 Tight quarters, overhead obstructions, and underground voids are the norm.

-Michael Rios, EHS manager for Central Rent-A Crane, a member of the ALL Family of Companies, says coordinating with plant owners and contractors is an important first step.
+Michael Rios, EHS manager for Central Rent-A Crane, a member of the ALL Family of Companies, says site visits are a must when planning lifts at plants.
 Lift plans all begin in the real world, then move into the virtual realm of lift planning software, and finally return to terra firma as planned lifts are executed on customer job sites.

 Hard work goes into taking accurate field measurements of the job site, noting any obstructions or clearance issues.
 There are other considerations, as well.